 This is actually intentional.
 Occaisionally there is a server crash or network failure on VATSIM.
 If you are disconnected when this happens, you will still be in the controller’s voice room and will be able to communicate briefly with the controller and tell him or her what happened.
 When you reconnect or change frequencies the voice connection is closed.

 Can I use XSquawkBox’s voice-over-IP capabilities with networks other than VATSIM?

 Can I extend XSquawkBox or make add-ons for it?

 Yes.
 XSquawkBox supports interplugin communication.
 By writing your own X-Plane plugin you can communicate with XSB.
 If you are a programmer, please email me to receive the XSB communication APIs.

 My friends and I don’t want to fly on VATSIM, can we just fly by ourselves?

-No. XSquawkBox is only designed for use with VATSIM at this time.
-If it works with some private FSD server, fine – however we will not make any efforts to ensure continued compatibility.
+Yes and No. XSquawkBox is only designed for use with VATSIM at this time.

 Why don’t I see the right airplanes out the window.

 XSquawkBox can only load 8-10 models into memory at once.
 It will pick the closest model it can find for any given plane, but with only 10 models there may not be a good model to pick from.
 XSquawkBox does not attempt to match liveries.